Framework for Veterans Healthcare 2016-2020

 The State Government is reactivating the Repat as a thriving health precinct that delivers on the needs of the community.
 An essential component of the Repat site activation is the inclusion of services and support for the veterans’ community.
 Thanks to an additional $5 million in Commonwealth funding, the Repat will be home to a dedicated Veteran Wellbeing Centre.

-The development of the Wellbeing Centre will sit within a broader Veterans’ Precinct at the Repat site, ensuring the Repat Chapel, Remembrance Gardens, Museum and SPF Hall are protected and preserved as community assets, acknowledging the history of the Repat.
+The development of the Wellbeing Centre sits within a broader Veterans’ Precinct at the Repat site, ensuring the Repat Chapel, Remembrance Gardens, Museum and SPF Hall are protected and preserved as community assets, acknowledging the history of the Repat.

 The veterans’ mental health precinct located at Glenside Health Service Campus, the Jamie Larcombe Centre and the Partnerships Hub, closely align with the objectives of the Repat Wellbeing Centre in supporting veterans and families.